-Lohri is considered to be one of the most important festivals among the Punjabi's and Sikh Community.
+Lohri is considered to be one of the most important festivals among the Punjabi and Sikh communities.
 They make sure that even the new members of their family never forget their first Lohri.
-When a baby is born or a new bride becomes the part of the family, they cherish and try to make this festivity a big bash and unforgettable at any cost.
+When a baby is born or a new bride becomes a part of the family, they cherish and try to make this festivity a big bash and unforgettable at any cost.

 Traditionally, the Lohri holy Bash is commemorated to welcome the bride in a warm and friendly way among all the family members and to introduce the new bride to one and all.

+Lohri is also very important for a newly born baby.
+The mother is dressed up in new and gorgeous clothes and heavy jewelry, and Mehndi is applied on her hands in an elaborate pattern.
+She is asked to sit with the newborn baby in her arms and family, relatives, and friends gift her with fruits, sweets, clothes, jewelry, and money.
 On this noteworthy occasion, a group of people also perform Bhangra on the traditional songs around the fire in the ground.
-They also offer roasted peanuts, sesame ladoo and other food items in the fire for the jollifications.
-The revelry goes on for the whole night along with dinner and softdrinks.
+They also offer roasted peanuts, sesame ladoo, and other food items in the fire for the jollifications.
+The revelry goes on for the whole night along with dinner and soft drinks.
 These days Lohri has gained immense popularity and people not only in Punjab, but the whole of India, even in south India get together to celebrate the festival.

-Traditionally in Maharashtra it is known as Makar Sankranti and in Tamil Nadu it is celebrated as Pongal.
+Traditionally in Maharashtra, it is known as Makar Sankranti and in Tamil Nadu, it is celebrated as Pongal.
 But the way in which this festival is celebrated in different parts of India is different.
 This also expresses the form of worship to Agni Dev (Fire God) and is majorly celebrated among the Hindu families on the River Banks to revere Surya Dev (Lord Sun) with much gusto and devotion.

 Lohri is now mostly about lighting the bonfire in the biting cold and dancing and making merry around it.
-Since Lohri is marked as a festival that celebrates New Year, harvest and fertility, these days we find people celebrating the occasion by planting trees and saplings.
+Since Lohri is marked as a festival that celebrates New Year, harvest, and fertility, these days we find people celebrating the occasion by planting trees and saplings.
 This is a great activity as they try to consciously compensate for the trees that are being cut all over.

 Wishing all the newly-weds brides, sweet infants a very Happy Lohri.
 May God usher all the pleasures and good health on this festivity upon you all.